ashuu03449/JS-Assignments/even odd number/readme.md

 - 🔢 **Number Input**: Users can enter a number using an input field.
 - ✅ **Validation**: Alerts users if they attempt to check without entering a number.
 - 🎉 **Feedback**: Displays whether the entered number is "Odd" or "Even."

+## Live Demo
+You can check out the live version of the Odd & Even Number Finder here: [Live Demo](https://js-even-odd-num.vercel.app/)

 ## Getting Started
 1. Clone the repository or download the ZIP file.